-Measure Overview Name I Belong Programme Туре Programme and systematic measures (multi-year / long term) Area Language acquisition Access The target group is applicants for international protection in general as well as third country and EU nationals.
-The age requirement is to be eighteen (18) years and older.
-Nevertheless, participants who are younger than 18 can apply with a guardian and enrolled in a course once they turn 18.
-Target group ☐ Tailor-made labour market integration measure (only applicants for international protection) ☑ Mainstream labour market integration measure (for all) If the measures is for all, please describe how applicants for international protection benefit Coverage National If "other", please add further information here Link https://humanrights.gov.mt/en/Pages/Intercultural%20and%20Anti- Racism%20Unit/I-Belong-Programme.aspx Source and justificat ion Please indicate the source/who proposed the practice as good and explain why the measure is considered a "good practice" (see Section Methodology).
-Descri ption M1.Q1 notabl .
-Please describe how third-country nationals can access the measure,y: a) Elaborate in brief on the conditions and process of accessing the measure for applicants for international protection b) Is the measure voluntary or compulsory?
+Measure 1 Overview Name Please insert name of the measure here. Туре Choose from drop down menu here Area Choose from drop down menu here Access Please describe who has access to the measure, i.e. all applicants for international protection or particular categories Target group ☐ Tailor-made labour market integration measure (only applicants for international protection) ☐ Mainstream labour market integration measure (for all) If the measures is for all, please describe how applicants for international protection benefit Coverage Choose an item.
+If "other", please add further information here Link Please provide hyperlink to source/project here, if available Source and justificat ion Please indicate the source/who proposed the practice as good and explain why the measure is considered a "good practice" (see Section Methodology).
+Description M1.Q1. notably Please describe how third-country nationals can access the measure, a) Elaborate in brief on the conditions and process of accessing the measure for applicants for international protection b) b) Is the measure voluntary or compulsory?
 Is it provided free of charge? c) If applicable, indicate if the measure is different from the regular support available to national population, EU citizens or third country nationals? d) Are there any reasons for to be excluded/to lose access to the measure?
 If so, which ones?